Skip to main content

 Sexuality is how you experience and express your sexual feelings.
 It includes who you are attracted to, either romantically or sexually, who you choose to have sex with, and what sexual acts you like.

 If you are trying to work out how you feel, what you’re into, and who you’re attracted to, you're not alone.
-This is really common, and it doesn’t mean that anything is wrong with you.
+It can take time to understand your sexual orientation and it doesn’t mean that anything is wrong with you.

 Your sexuality is personal to you and everyone is different.
-The important thing is that you are comfortable with who you are and how you feel.
+The important thing is to be comfortable with who you are and how you feel.
 It’s healthy to enjoy and explore your sexual feelings, whatever your sexuality.

 It can take time to work out what's right for you - so don't worry if you're not sure yet!
 Although there are some labels - like gay, straight and bi - not everyone fits into one category or another and that's absolutely fine.